Get Free Audit

 Mar 29, 2019

-26938 Andrey Litvin
+32861 Andrey Litvin

 Magento 2.x.
 How to edit footer menu in Magento 2

-When an online store is designed, naturally most of the effort is dedicated to homepage and product pages, while such seemingly tiny and inconsiderable element as footer is in most cases neglected and rather poorly, if not entirely overlooked.
-In reality, footer is a very important element, for it is the final thing your customers see as they scroll down a page, and what comes last, always leaves an impression.
+In reality, the footer is a very important element, as it’s the final thing your customers see as they scroll down a page, and what comes last always leaves an impression.
 Therefore, the footer design must be approached with a proper amount of attention and reasoning.

 Table of contents: